Mimicking Production Behavior with Generated Mocks: Experimental Methodology

 \subsection{Case Studies}

 As detailed in \autoref{sec:rick}, \rick uses data collected from an application in production, in order to generate tests with mock-based oracles.
-We therefore target applications that we can build, deploy, and for which we can define a production-grade usage scenario.
-We manually search for three notable, open-source Java projects that satisfy these criteria. \autoref{tab:case-studies} summarizes the details of the projects we use as case studies to evaluate the capabilities of \rick.
-For each case study, we provide the exact version number as well as the SHA of the commit used for our experiments.
+For this evaluation, we therefore target applications that we can build, deploy, and for which we can define a production-grade usage scenario.
+We manually search for three notable, open-source Java projects that satisfy these criteria. \revisedthree{We also make sure that the case studies represent different categories of software: a library with a command-line interface, a desktop application, and a backend server application.}

+\revisedthree{\autoref{tab:case-studies} summarizes the details of the projects we use as case studies to evaluate the capabilities of \rick.
+For each case study, we provide the exact version as well as the SHA of the commit used for our experiments.
 This information will facilitate further replication.
-We also provide the number of lines of code and the number of commits as indicators of the importance of the project, as well as the number of stars, as an indicator of its visibility.
-The last row in \autoref{tab:case-studies} indicates the number of candidate MUTs for each case study, which is the set of MUTs with mockable method calls identified by \rick.
+We also provide the number of lines of code, the number of commits, and the number of methods as indicators of the scale of the project, as well as the number of stars in the project repository, as an indicator of its visibility.} The last row in \autoref{tab:case-studies} indicates the number of candidate MUTs for each case study, which is the set of MUTs with mockable method calls identified by \rick.

 Our first case study is the web-based routing application based on OpenStreetMap called \graphhopper\footnote{\url{https://www.graphhopper.com/open-source/}}.
-It allows users to find the route between locations on a map, considering diverse means of transport and other routing information such as elevation.
-We use version 5.3 of \graphhopper, with $89$K lines of code (LOC) and $5,844$ commits.
-The \graphhopper project repository on GitHub has $3.7$K stars.
+It allows users to find the route between locations on a map, considering diverse means of transport and other routing information such as elevation. \revisedthree{We use version 5.3 of \graphhopper, with $89$K lines of code (LOC), $5,844$ commits, and over $4$K methods.} The project's repository on GitHub has $3.7$K stars.